jlmelville/mize/cran-comments.md

 * The Description field in the DESCRIPTION file has been updated to better distinguish it from existing packages.

-* In a vignette, a link to a URL has been modified to fix a message about it being possibly invalid.
+* In a vignette, a link to a URL has been modified to try and fix a message about it being possibly invalid.

 ## Test environments